Organizational Structures for Innovation, Plain & Simple

 This course will introduce a number of basic organizational structures and discuss the tradeoffs involved with each.
 In addition, there is often natural conflicts which exist between the business executives of the organization and the team chartered with developing and launching the new products and services.
 This course will discuss the basis for this natural conflict and try and define a structure that both business and technical objectives can be met.

-The topics covered in this "Organize for Healthcare Product Development, Pain & Simple" course are:
+The topics covered in this "Organize for Healthcare Product Development, Plain & Simple" course are:

 Business vs Engineering Mindset

 Quiz to test your retention